Part 6 -

 While it is still not acknowledged by most of the mainstream Western media to this day, independent outlets like The Electronic Intifada and Mondoweiss have been reporting on this since early on.
 There were indeed Israeli casualties, that is not denied, but a quarter of the current 1,189 figure were security forces and many of the other 796 were seemingly killed through the Hannibal Directive.

-Lies about the actions of that day – such as there being 40 beheaded babies or claims of mass sexual violence – have no evidence and been repeatedly debunked.
+Lies about the actions of that day – such as there being 40 beheaded babies or claims of mass sexual violence – have no evidence and have been repeatedly debunked by The Electronic Intifada and other outlets as well.
+(Meanwhile, there would be countless beheaded babies to come in Gaza, as well as endless reports of rape against Palestinian hostages locked in dungeons and camps, with no outrage.)

-Al Jazeera also released a documentary on YouTube in March 2024, simply titled October 7, that goes through a timeline and much footage of the day to lay out many of the events that happened.
+Al Jazeera released a documentary, simply titled October 7, that goes through a timeline and much footage of the day to lay out many of the events that happened.

 “Israel” and the West have aimed to present Hamas’ actions on October 7 as that of monsters, instead of a planned military operation of oppressed people living in an open air prison under the control of a settler-colonial, apartheid state that had stolen their land, crushed their rights, injured and martyred their people, and carried out decades of constant crimes.